-While above indications suggest that the wider student accommodation industry is proactively reacting to the uncertain situation, the dissatisfaction with government responses increased significantly.
-While 41% of the respondents considered government response to be ‘not sufficient’ or ‘good but focusing on the wrong areas/aspects’, which is not a significant difference from the previous survey (37%), 17.7% considers the government response to be poor, which scored 1.85% previously.
-In total, 58.7% indicated they are not satisfied with the current government response and support, suggesting differences in the speed and manner which the industry and government responses to the immediate impact of the outbreak.
+While the above indications suggest that the wider student accommodation industry is proactively reacting to the uncertain situation, the dissatisfaction with government responses increased significantly.
+While 41% of the respondents considered government response to be ‘not sufficient’ or ‘good but focusing on the wrong areas/aspects’, which is not a significant difference from the previous survey (37%), 18% considers the government response to be poor, which scored 1.85% previously.

 Q. What areas should your government be prioritising to support the student accommodation industry?